spartanmayo/recursionschemes-1/recursionTalk.md

 We can follow every step in the recursion to find the length of a given List.

-**Note:** Try to do something similar to define a recursive definition for de function _sum 2_ over Nat.
+**Note:** Try to do something similar to define a recursive definition for de efunction _sum 2_ over Nat.

 With these examples we can observe two behaviors: